tedsluis/nmap/README.md

 * Performs OS detection and port scanning.
 * Tracks subnet(s) gateways and route to internet.
 * Shows network diagram of subnets with hosts.
+* Use the mouse to drag the host objects around.
 * Displays MAC address, vendor type, IP address, hostname, gateway, netmask, OS type, etc.
+* Click on the icons in the corners of the host objects to display the host properties.

 ## Network diagram
 [![nmap scan](https://raw.githubusercontent.com/tedsluis/nmap/master/img/nmapscan.jpg)](https://raw.githubusercontent.com/tedsluis/nmap/master/img/nmapscan.jpg)